 SOCIAL AND RESOURCES FAIR

-The new GTA Social and Resources Fair is an optional event for all registered GTA Workshop participants.
+The Graduate Student Social and Resources Fair is an optional event for all registered GTA Workshop participants, as well as all new graduate students.
 This event allows students to visit different tables to learn about campus resources, as well as ask any questions about the General Session quiz or the Classroom Evaluations.
+The event also features campus tours, games and free food!
 More information will be shared as it becomes available.

 GRADUATE TEACHING ASSISTANT (GTA) GENERAL SESSION